 The members of the BRFB are well aware that to stay relevant they must try to ward off such criticisms and avoid being perceived as spendthrift, especially in times of austerity across much of Europe and beyond.
 The BRFB also realizes it must shore up perceptions that it serves a useful purpose, within and without the U.K. A key expectation in this respect is that its members will leverage their royal status to promote brand Britain on the world stage.
 To that end, Prince Andrew has stood down from his role as an international trade role for Britain – one that found him embroiled in dubious dealings, and accusations of practicing undue influence and consorting with criminals, as well as the nickname “Airmiles Andy.”
 Tactfully passing on his business ambassadorial roles to younger royals, he was also seeking to increase the relevance of his daughters Princesses Beatrice and Eugenie within the royal brand.
 In 2013, they drove around Berlin in a MINI to promote British industry across Germany.
 As part of the same “GREAT Britain” campaign, Prince Harry arrived at Milk Studios in New York City in a red double-decker bus, another powerful and iconic British symbol.
 Given their visibility, good looks, ability to engage with high-end luxury brands of clothing, cars, and travel destinations, the popularity of the young royals is likely to continue.

 Thus, it seems that even with initiatives that threaten British identity (e.g., a resurgence of Scottish nationalism in the wake of Brexit) support for the BRFB not only seems globally entrenched, but is increasing.
 So what implications emerge for scholars and practitioners interested in deepening our understanding of the interplay of royalty and consumer culture within the field?
 First, plumbing the construct of the royals as human brands remains intriguing, because the story of royalty and its influence is rooted in the stories of how its individual members shape consumption discourses and practices.
-This topic has been studied historically (see Kevin Sharpe’s [2009, 2010, 2013] voluminous explorations of how various monarchs helped sell and manage the BRFB), and in more contemporary Billig’s (1988, 11) comment that even if the public finds little issue with the institution of monarchy, “there are all manner of specific controversies about the conduct of its business and the character of its members” continues to be more or less salient, depending upon the particular time period in the royal chronology being plumbed, and could prove to be a topic that has relevance to other controversial human brands.
+This topic has been studied historically (see Kevin Sharpe’s [2009, 2010, 2013] voluminous explorations of how various monarchs helped sell and manage the BRFB), and in more contemporary .
+Billig’s (1988, 11) comment that even if the public finds little issue with the institution of monarchy, “there are all manner of specific controversies about the conduct of its business and the character of its members” continues to be more or less salient, depending upon the particular time period in the royal chronology being plumbed, and could prove to be a topic that has relevance to other controversial human brands.